 David Johnson – Chief Executive

 David joined us after eight years working in South Africa, where he brought together NGOs specialising in sexual and reproductive health and rights (SRHR), women’s rights and conservation.
 He is the founder of a successful media campaign, Too Much Too Many, which focussed on population and sustainability issues.
-David is passionate about environmental issues, is a qualified Game Ranger and prior to working for PSN, advised the Endangered Wildlife Trust, on integrating SRHR actions within their conservation programmes.
+David is passionate about environmental issues, is a qualified Game Ranger, and has previously worked as an advisor to the Endangered Wildlife Trust, on integrating SRHR actions within their conservation programmes.
 David is an experienced lawyer and has represented numerous trusts and NGOs on legal, strategic and fundraising issues.

 Carina Hirsch – Advocacy & Projects Manager

-Carina joined us in June 2015.
-She holds postgraduate degrees in Economics and Public Management.
-Prior to joining PSN, Carina worked for the Food and Agriculture Organization of the United Nations carrying out research and implementing projects on women’s empowerment in agriculture and food security in several West African countries and India, collaborating closely with women’s organisations.
-She has also advocated for rural women and sustainability issues in various international policy making forums as Policy Officer at the World Farmers’ Organization (WFO).
+Carina holds a postgraduate degree in Economics and Public Management.
+Prior to joining, Carina worked for the Food and Agriculture Organization of the United Nations carrying out research and implementing projects on women’s empowerment in agriculture and food security in several West African countries and India.
+Carina has also advocated for rural women and sustainability issues in various international policy making forums as Policy Officer at the World Farmers’ Organization.

 Kathryn Lloyd – Programmes & Operations Manager

-Kathryn joined us in 2013.
-She holds a BSc in Human Geography and MA in International Development from the University of Leeds.
-Prior to joining PSN, Kathryn worked for CAFCASS in the quality improvement team, focusing on project and event management, data analysis, and content management.
-Kathryn volunteered for many years in the charity sector in the UK and Ethiopia on women’s rights and development issues, the environment and women’s empowerment.
+Kathryn holds a BSc in Human Geography and an MA in International Development from the University of Leeds.
+Prior to joining, Kathryn worked for CAFCASS in the quality improvement team, focusing on project and event management, data analysis, and content management.
+Kathryn volunteered for many years in the charity sector in the UK for organisations such as Friends of the Earth, Groundwork, and Women Working Worldwide.
+She also has experience working in Ethiopia on issues relating to women’s rights and empowerment, HIV/AIDS, and orphans and vulnerable children.

 Dr Chelsea Morroni –Sexual & Reproductive Health Consultant (South Africa projects)